Understanding Your Health Insurance Coverage – and the Costs – Of Pregnancy

 Planning and understanding the costs of pregnancy can go a long way toward less stress, better health outcomes for you and your baby and the growing family as a whole.

+Almost 4 million people give birth each year.
 Many studies show an average American birth can cost more than $23,000 – yet it can be managed.

 Know What Your Coverage Includes

-If you have coverage: that’s great!
+If you have coverage: that’s great.
 But a true understanding how your health insurance benefits work takes some effort.
 Log into your coverage portal, call your plan’s customer service team or go back through hard copies of the documents and read them carefully.
 The more you know, the better off you’ll be.

 Answering questions sooner versus later will help, too.